Skip to main content

 Network speed and performance represent critical factors distinguishing Rcn from Rise Broadband.
 Rcn delivers maximum speeds of 1.5 Gbps through cable connections, while Rise Broadband provides up to 100 Mbps via fixed wireless infrastructure.
 These technological foundations create substantially different user experiences for bandwidth-intensive activities like 4K streaming, large file downloads, video conferencing, and online gaming.

-Real-world performance extends beyond advertised maximum speeds to include consistency during peak evening hours, upload capabilities for cloud backup and content creation, network latency affecting real-time applications, and infrastructure capacity handling multiple simultaneous users.
+Real-world performance extends beyond advertised maximum speeds to include consistency during peak evening hours, upload capabilities for cloud backup.
+Content creation, network latency affecting real-time applications, and infrastructure capacity handling multiple simultaneous users.
 Rcn typically maintains consistent speeds across their footprint.

 Network reliability and uptime differ based on infrastructure type and maintenance practices.
 Weather impacts vary—wired infrastructure resists precipitation interference while wireless technologies may experience degradation during storms.
 Customer reports and FCC performance data indicate Rcn generally delivers more consistent performance across diverse usage scenarios.